 On occasion, a client will direct in writing either that Invesco Advisers effect transactions in the client's account through a particular Broker or Brokers or that we pay a particular commission rate in effecting transactions.
 In these cases where the client directs brokerage, trades for that client in a particular security will typically be placed separately from, rather than aggregated with, other client accounts, and will typically occur after trading for those other client accounts has been completed.
 If a client directs us to use a specific Broker, it may lose any discounts that Invesco Advisers negotiates on aggregated transactions, it may pay higher transaction costs or brokerage commissions, and Invesco Advisers may be unable to achieve the most favorable execution.
 Having separate transactions with respect to a security could temporarily affect the market price of the security or the execution of the transaction, or both, to the possible detriment of any of the account(s) involved in the trade.
 In the case of a client that is not an ERISA account, Invesco Advisers will attempt to honor such directed brokerage requests only when it can do so consistent with the policy of obtaining best execution.
-In the case of an ERISA account, Invesco Advisers will honor such request only when it can do so consistent with the policy of obtaining best execution and the client certifies to Invesco Advisers that all services provided by the particular Broker to the client are for the exclusive benefit of the participants in the ERISA plan.
-Additionally.
-Invesco Advisers will not accept client directed brokerage instructions that exceed more than 30% of a client's guarterly commissions with the exception of Wrap Program accounts.
+In the policy of obtaining best execution and the client certifies to Invesco Advisers that all services provided by the particular Broker to the client are for the exclusive benefit of the participants in the ERISA plan.
+Additionally, Invesco Advisers will not accept client directed brokerage instructions that exceed more than 30% of a client's quarterly commissions with the exception of Wrap Program accounts.